Patrick Comerford

 ● 5a, Liam Comerford, married Siobhan Allen; they have adult children.

-12, Catherine (Kitty, married Pat Doheny and had children.
+12, Catherine (Kitty) (1928-2013), married Patrick (Pat) Doheny (1922-1985) and had children.

 Comerford House

-Comerford House, W.J.V.
-Comerford’s home in Galway, stands beside Spanish Arch in Galway, was the original home of the Galway City Museum from 1976.
+Comerford House, WJV Comerford’s home in Galway, stands beside Spanish Arch in Galway, was the original home of the Galway City Museum from 1976.
 The new museum, which opened in 2006, stands on a site behind Comerford House.
 Comerford House is an historic property that was donated to the city council by the Comerford family to be used for community purposes.

 The house was built ca 1800 as a private house.
 In recent years, it was home to the Comerford family and the Greenwood family.
 Clare Consuelo Sheridan (1885-1970), the sculptor, journalist and writer, lived at Comerford House between 1948 and 1954.
 She was a first cousin of Sir Winston Churchill and of Sir Shane Leslie, and is said to have sculpted Churchill while the former British prime minister painted her.
 She was famous too for her sculptures of Lenin and Trotsky.
 Her works in Galway include the Madonna of the Quays, which has been moved from the Spanish Arch to the city museum, and the larger-than-life crucifix in the Church of Christ the King in Salthill, outside Galway.

-She wrote extensively about her travels in Russia, and lived an interesting and hectic life that is said to have included romantic interludes with Trotsky, Mussolini, Charlie Chaplin and even Kermal Ataurk.
+She wrote extensively about her travels in Russia, and lived an interesting and hectic life that is said to have included romantic interludes with Trotsky, Mussolini, Charlie Chaplin and even Kemal Ataurk.
 She was also the subject of a full-blooded biography by her cousin, Anita Leslie of Oranmore Castle, Co Galway.

 In Galway, she converted to Catholicism, and while she lived in Comerford House she used the Archway Room as a private chapel.
 During the 1940s or 1950s she obtained the fine portico now at Comerford House from Ardfry House in Renville, Ornamore.

-17.10: Clare Sheridan, the sculptor, lived in Comerford House from 1948 to 1954Beside Comerford House, on the right, is the Blind Arch and the Spanish Arch.
+Beside Comerford House, on the right, is the Blind Arch and the Spanish Arch.
 Originally there were four arches, and Comerford House now occupies the position of the two inner arches.

 The original docks were built in 1270 and are now under the foundations of the building.
 The new docks were completed in 1584.
 These four arches are not part of the old city wall but are remains of a strong extension built in 1584 to protect quays.
 The arches may have been used as a storage facility outside the city walls, so that no taxes were levied on the goods stored there.
 The name of the Spanish Arch is derived from relatively recent romantic imaginations.
 A re-erected fireplace, dated 1602, can be seen in the Blind Arch.
 It bears the arms of the Lynch and Penrice families and the initials M.L.